benevbright/react-navigation-collapsible/README.md

 Please help and let's make it better so that this module can capable more use cases.

 - create issue or PR with a sample react-navigation code or Expo Snack that are not working with this module.
-- If you improved module, please set `/example`'s `react-navigation-collapsible` package url to be linked to your forked repo and PR.
+- If you improved module, please set `/example`'s `react-navigation-collapsible` package URL to be linked to your forked repo and PR.

-## Compatible Versions with Example
+## Dependencies Version of Example

 - `react-native`: 0.56, `latest`: [![npm](https://img.shields.io/npm/v/react-native.svg)](https://www.npmjs.com/package/react-native)
 - `react-navigation`: 2.11.2, `latest`: [![npm](https://img.shields.io/npm/v/react-navigation.svg)](https://www.npmjs.com/package/react-navigation)

+I've ensured this module is compatible with `react-native` >=0.56 and `react-navigation` >=2.11.2.
+But it does not mean it's not compatible with older versions.